BoisterousCoder/Yakking_Yak/README.md

-# RustyChat
+# Yakking Yak
-Rusty Chat is an end to end encrypted group chat app built with Rust on Web Assembly and Node JS.
+Yakking Yak is an end to end encrypted group chat app built with Rust on Web Assembly and Node JS.

 ## What is it: